 Cracked Ground Underwater 3D Floor Graphic Tutorial

-Well-executed 3D Floor Graphics are a sure way to stop viewers in their tracks.
+Well-executed 3D floor graphics are sure to stop viewers in their tracks.
 But creating them has always presented a mystery and difficulty for designers.
 Today we will share our simple method for creating any floor graphic with a “cracked ground” effect.
 For this tutorial, we will use an underwater ocean photograph featuring a school of sharks.

-In Adobe Illustrator, create an over (or circle) using the shape tool.
+In Adobe Illustrator, create an oval (or circle) using the shape tool.
 Select a color close to the color of the floor that the graphic will be installed on.

 Next, select your shape and navigate to Effect > Roughen & Transform > Roughen.
-You can adjust the settings until you achieve your desired effect.
-After that, with your shape selected navigate to Object > Expand Appearance.
+You can adjust the settings until preferred roughness is achieved.
+After that, with the shape selected navigate to Object > Expand Appearance.

-Copy and paste your shape.
+Copy and paste your shape in place.
 Change the color of the new shape to black or dark grey and scale it down slightly.
 Position it toward the bottom of the first shape.

 Select both shapes, navigate to the Blend Tool (W) and click the edge of the first shape and then the second shape (with the Blend selection tool).
 This will create a gradient effect like pictured below.